Seydine N'Diaye

-Seydine Mohamadou N'Diaye (born 23 April 1998) is a Senegalese professional footballer who plays as a centre-back for Thai League 1 club BG Pathum United.
+Seydine Mohamadou N'Diaye (born 23 April 1998) is a Senegalese professional footballer who plays as a centre-back.

 Club career

 N'Diaye attended school at Edgar Quinet, then College Jean JauJaures for primary school, and Lycee Lacassagne for high school.

 N'Diaye began his professional football career in France, playing for Championnat National 3 side Vaulx-en-Velin.
 He made his senior debut for them in a 4–2 away victory over Chamalières.

 N'Diaye then moved to Swiss club Chaux-de-Fonds on a free transfer, but only stayed for a season before returning to his former club.
 He scored his first goal in senior football on his return to Vaulx-en-Velin in a 2–1 away defeat to Montluçon.
 N'Diaye then moved to Lyon La Duchère on a free transfer, and scored three goals including a spell in the reserve side.

 On 6 August 2021, Göztepe announced the signing of N'Diaye, and a day later loaned him out to Dutch side FC Dordrecht.
 He made his debut in professional football, playing the full 90 minutes in a 2–1 away win against Jong Ajax.
 N'Diaye scored his first goal in professional football in a 2–2 home draw against Jong FC Utrecht, in which he also registered an assist.

 On 9 July 2022, N'Diaye signed for Portuguese side Sporting da Covilhã on a free transfer.

 On 24 March 2023, N'Diaye signed with Ilves in Finland for the 2023 season, with the club option for 2024.
 He left the club after the 2023 season.

 On 1 January 2024, N'Diaye signed with BG Pathum United of the Thai League 1 on a free transfer.